Pneumococcal Disease

 Vaccines

-Two vaccines are available to prevent pneumococcal disease.
-Talk to your health care provider about which vaccine is right for you or your children.
+Two types of vaccines are available to prevent pneumococcal disease.
+Talk to your health care provider about which vaccine is right for you or your child.

 - Pneumococcal Polysaccharide Vaccine (PPSV23)